Klaytus00/DataSciencePortfolio/README.md

-**A project where a model was built to predict house price based on city using Ridge Regressing.**
+**A project where a model was built to predict house price based on city using Ridge Regression.**